spectrocloud/librarium/content/docs/01.5-architecture/03-orchestration-spectrocloud.md

 ---
-title: "Provisioning Order of Operations"
+title: "Order of Operations"
-metaTitle: "Workload Cluster Provisioning"
+metaTitle: "Provision and Order of Operations in Palette"
-metaDescription: "The methods of workload cluster provisioning for K8S clusters"
+metaDescription: "The methods of workload cluster provisioning for K8S clusters with Palette"
 icon: ""
 hideToC: false
 fullWidth: false